zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 	uart:~$ mesh provision 0 0x0001

-Since all mesh shell nodes use the same values for the default network key, this can be done on multiple devices, as long as they're assigned non-overlapping unicast addresses.
+Since all mesh nodes use the same values for the default network key, this can be done on multiple devices, as long as they're assigned non-overlapping unicast addresses.
 Alternatively, to provision the device into an existing network, the unprovisioned beacon can be enabled with ``mesh pb-adv on`` or ``mesh pb-gatt on``.
 The beacons can be picked up by an external provisioner, which can provision the node into its network.

 Once the mesh node is part of a network, its transmission parameters can be controlled by the general configuration commands: